Perturbations and the Future Conformal Boundary: Introduction

-In \cref{sect:cdm-perts}, we move on to consider perturbations to a cold dark matter (CDM) component, and what happens as these approach the FCB.
-Here, the background universe is taken to be composed of CDM and dark energy, so for this case it is the radiation that is missed out.
+In \cref{sect:cdm-perts}, we move on to consider perturbations to a CDM component, and what happens as these approach the FCB.
+Here, the background universe is taken to be composed of CDM and dark energy, but without radiation.
 The benefit is that fully analytic solutions are available for all quantities, which again can guide our intuition in terms of what happens at the FCB and may be of use even when considering more realistic scenarios.
 The background universe solutions for this case are also of interest, and may be new as regards their expression in special functions.

 In what follows we shall present the results for perturbations and background solutions in an intertwined manner, since how the perturbations behave as they approach the FCB is a factor in the arguments for what happens to the background scale factor evolution {\em after} the FCB.
 Also, as regards radiation, we shall first describe in detail the results for the unrealistic case where it is treated as a perfect fluid throughout.
 After this, we show how this approach can be repaired, and how the presence of anisotropic stress leads to some interesting differences with the perfect fluid case.
 Finally, we discuss the CDM perturbations, and their analytic properties.
-A joint analysis of cold dark matter and radiation perturbations, and the effect of the FCB in this case, will be presented in a parallel paper~\cite{Deaglan}, which will also consider some observational consequences which would follow if some of the ideas presented here were taken as applying to the actual universe.
+A joint analysis of cold dark matter and radiation perturbations, and the effect of the FCB in this case, will be presented in a parallel paper~\cite{Deaglan}, which will also consider some observational consequences which would follow if some of the ideas presented here were taken as applying to the actual Universe.

 As a final word of introduction, we want to offer some words of reassurance to a perhaps sceptical reader, who having reached this point, is feeling nervous about the prospect of {\em future} boundary conditions being relevant to processes which are presumably completely causal in nature, and are set in train at the big bang or just afterwards.
 Of course, this is a very reasonable objection, which stated in this way we completely share.
 However, the point we are making is that a treatment of perturbations needs to consider modes which have periodicity in time not just space, and in a {\em linearised} treatment we need to consider modes which are finite everywhere, both in space, and crucially, in time.
 If they were not, then a linear treatment would not be valid.
 Thus on these grounds we feel that in terms of boundary conditions the argument can be made that the behaviour of modes in the future should be considered as well as their behaviour in the past.